-With COVID-19 still in the air, it’s hard to not give in to feelings of stress and anxiety.
-While these external factors are beyond our control, what we choose to eat and put in our bodies is very much within our grasp.
-Our diet has shown to affect our mood, with many studies promoting fruits, vegetables, and whole grains to lessen anxiety and depressive symptoms.
-Recently, researchers have been focusing specifically on dietary fiber and how it can improve our mood.
+Have you ever experienced stress or anxiety?
+While external factors can be beyond our control, we can choose what we put in our bodies every day!
+Did you know that what you eat can affect your mood?
+Diets promoting fruits, vegetables, and whole grains have been found to lessen anxiety and depressive symptoms.
+Researchers have been focusing specifically on the dietary fiber those foods contain and how it can improve our mood.

 What Happens When You Eat Fiber?

-The term, dietary fiber, refers to carbohydrates from plants that cannot be digested, such as resistant starch.
-Fiber, therefore, remains intact, passing through the digestive tract until it reaches the large intestine.
-The trillions of bacteria residing in the large intestine feed off the fiber in a process called fermentation.
-The most dominant by-products of fermentation, short-chain fatty acids (SCFAs), are vital in the mechanisms described below.
+The term, dietary fiber, refers to carbohydrates from plants that cannot be digested.
+The fiber you consume remains intact and passes through your digestive tract until it reaches your large intestine.
+There trillions of bacteria residing in your large intestine feed off the fiber, in a process known as fermentation.
+The most dominant by-products of fermentation, short-chain fatty acids (SCFAs), are vital to improve your mood.

 How Does Fiber Improve Your Mood?

-Researchers are currently in the process of fine-tuning the connection between fiber and mood.
-Clinical studies so far have shown that the SCFAs produce neurotransmitters, activate receptors in the brain, and reduce inflammation.
+Researchers are working to better understand the connection between fiber and mood.
+Clinical studies so far have shown that the SCFAs produce neurotransmitters that activate receptors in your brain and can reduce inflammation.

-The gut-brain axis is the communication network between the gut microbiota and the brain.
-It enables the SCFAs to produce the following neurotransmitters:
+The gut-brain axis is the communication network between your gut microbiota and your brain that runs up the vagus nerve.
+This communication signals the SCFA’s to produce the hormones tryptophan and serotonin, as well as the neurotransmitter GABA.

-Tryptophan is the precursor to serotonin, a neurotransmitter that helps regulate mood.
-Because our bodies do not make tryptophan, it can only be obtained from either diet or certain bacteria in the gut.
+Tryptophan is a precursor to hormone serotonin, which helps regulate your mood.
+Because your body do not produce tryptophan, you must get it from your diet or the bacteria in your gut.

-Low levels of dietary fiber result in the development of chronic inflammatory diseases such as colorectal cancer, intestinal bowel disease, and obesity.
-Studies have shown depression to be related to inflammation as well.
-The proinflammatory cytokines responsible for inflammation decrease the production of serotonin and dopamine.
-Dietary fiber can alleviate chronic inflammation by reducing intestinal pH and membrane permeability, ultimately preventing the production of proinflammatory cytokines.
+Low levels of dietary fiber can result in the development of chronic inflammatory diseases such as colorectal cancer, IBS, and obesity.
+Studies have shown that inflammation can lead to depression as well.
+The incorporation of fiber into your diet alleviates inflammation in your body by reducing intestinal pH and membrane permeability.
+The reduction in inflammatory compounds can alter the concentration of neurotransmitters.
+This, in turn, can reduce your symptoms of depression.

 What are Sources of Fiber?

 Foods that are considered good sources of fiber are fruits, vegetables, whole grains, legumes (beans, peas, lentils), nuts and seeds.
-Processed and refined foods are discouraged, as they have lower levels of fiber.
+Processed and refined foods are significantly lower or void of fiber.

 How Can You Increase Your Fiber Intake?

 - Pick recipes that allow you to incorporate more legumes into your dish.
-Elle’s minestrone soup recipe is a great example!
+Registred Dietitian Eleanor Baker’s minestrone soup recipe is a great example!

 - Choose whole-grain products, instead of refined grains.
 At least half of your grains should by whole grains.
-Try Alyssa’s whole wheat berry pancake recipe for a fiber-rich breakfast!
+Try Elevated Dietitian Alyssa Fernandes’ whole wheat berry pancake recipe for a fiber-rich breakfast!

 - Search for the words, “whole grain,” “bran,” or “fiber” on the product labeling when grocery shopping.